 Collecting art is a passionate hobby for some people.
 Other people are in the business.
 Both groups of people have the tricky task of finding authentic art pieces.
 A fantastic art collection will always attract people to view and buy from you.

-Some unscrupulous people have infiltrated the art business and made it difficult for us art lovers to pick genuine art.
-Nevertheless, I have, over time, learned to tell original art and knock-offs apart.
-People are always amazed by my collection.
+Reputed art collectors like Charles Saatchi have helped preserve some of the best art.
+You might be someone who wants to do your part as an art lover.
+But how can one recognize the original piece?
+I have, over time, learned to tell original art and knock-offs apart.
 Here are some simple steps I follow to ascertain that a piece of art is original.

 This is the easiest and fastest way to identify an original piece of art.
 In my experience, I noticed that the majority of the artists leave a mark on their paintings and other art pieces that can be used to identify them.
 Most of these signatures are either done using paint or handwritten on the painting.
 I always match these signatures with the original signature to see whether they are a perfect match.
 I also check the signature positioning of other paintings done by the same artist.
 If any of these conditions fail, I presume the piece of art is fake and leave it.